Contact Us Today (424) 372-3112

 Prosecutors use different factors to decide, such as the circumstances of the case and your criminal record.
 If convicted of a misdemeanor, you face up to $1000 in fines and up to 1 year in jail.

-If convicted of a felony, the fines will increase to $10,000, and you could receive a jail sentence of 16 months, two years, or three years.
+If convicted of a felony, the fines will increase to $10,000, and you could receive a jail sentence of 16 months, two years, or three years, a stark reminder of the potential consequences.

 Judges, however, have the discretion to impose only probation rather than time in jail.

-Despite the charge level, you could be facing a loss of your driver's license if the Department of Motor Vehicles (DMV) has reason to believe you submitted fraudulent information on an application.
+Regardless of the charge level, the potential loss of your driver's license is a stark reality if the Department of Motor Vehicles (DMV) has reason to believe you submitted fraudulent information on an application.

 They could decide to either suspend or revoke your existing license or refuse to renew your license when it expires.